-Tesla's Elon Musk in court as judge weighs SEC contempt case
+Elon Musk, Tesla faulted by SEC as U.S. judge weighs billionaire's contempt case

 Tesla, which built its reputation on luxury cars, has faced several production challenges with its Model 3 sedan, which it is counting on to reach the mass market, recently offering a version starting at $35,000.

-Wearing a dark suit and tie, Musk sat with his lawyers in a packed courtroom before U.S. District Judge Alison Nathan.
+Wearing a dark suit and tie, Musk sat quietly with his lawyers, sometimes staring down at paperwork, during oral arguments inside U.S. District Judge Alison Nathan’s packed courtroom.

 The SEC on Feb.
-25 accused Musk of violating his October 2018 settlement by posting material information about Tesla on Twitter six days earlier, without first seeking approval from company lawyers.
+25 accused Musk of posting material information about Tesla’s vehicle production outlook on Twitter six days earlier without first seeking approval from company lawyers, violating his October settlement.

+According to the SEC, pre-approval had been a core element of the settlement, which resolved a lawsuit over Musk’s tweet last Aug.
+7 that he had “funding secured” to take Tesla private at $420 per share.

+SEC lawyer Cheryl Crumpton told Nathan that Musk had not submitted a single tweet for review in the four months between the settlement and the contempt motion, and it was no excuse that Musk might have been merely repeating Tesla’s outlook.

+Crumpton also faulted what she called Tesla’s “troubling” conduct.
+“Tesla still appears to be unwilling to exercise any meaningful control over the conduct of its CEO,” she said.

-Musk has countered that the information was not material, and did not need to be vetted.
+Musk has countered that the information in his Feb.
+25 tweet was not material, and did not need to be vetted.
+The SEC has not accused Tesla of contempt.

 The battle concerns a tweet that Musk sent to his more than 24 million Twitter followers: “Tesla made 0 cars in 2011, but will make around 500k in 2019,” meaning 500,000 vehicles.